 - There are also translation collectives that focus on translations for political/social movements, like this Miami-based collective and this NYC-based cooperative.

 If you’ve gotten this far down the list, then maybe you’re feeling like you just can’t afford human translation because of time or funds?
-Well, there’s always Google Translate (duhhhh, we know).
-Bablic may be the perfect solution: it starts with machine translation, but lets you override what you’d like to create a perfected translation in less time.
+Well, there’s always Google Translate, of course.
+Bablic may be the perfect solution: it starts with machine translation, but lets you override what you’d like to create for a perfected translation in less time.